arhan-burak/EE241_Home_Automation/README.md

 - Energy Efficiency 🔋:
 > Use smart devices to optimize energy consumption, such as adjusting heating/cooling and turning off unused appliances.
 - Security 🛡️:
-> Implement real-time monitoring and alert systems to enhance home safety, including smart locks and motion sensors.
+> Implement real-time monitoring and alert systems to enhance home safety, including smart locks, ~~cameras~~ and motion sensors.
+(Camera connection suspended until learning if possible with BASYS3 board.)
 - Accessibility 📱:
-> Provide remote access and control through a web interface.
+> ~~Provide remote access and control through a web interface.~~ (Suspended until learning if possible with BASYS3 board.)
 - Scalability 🔩:
 > Ensure the system is modular, allowing future expansion with additional devices and features.
 </details>